 If you fail to pay your taxes on time, the IRS can place a claim on your property.
 This is known as a tax lien.
 Usually, the IRS places a tax lien only in cases where the amount of unpaid tax is more than $10,000.
 Receiving a tax lien notice from the IRS can be extremely stressful.
 It negatively impacts your creditworthiness.

-You should contact the IRS as soon as possible to find out the complete details and tax relief options.
+You should contact the IRS as soon as possible to find out the complete details and back tax assistance options.
 You may qualify for an appeal in the following circumstances:

 You can also request the IRS remove the tax lien if:

 The IRS makes a decision on the merits of each case.
-Withdrawal of lien, however, does not reduce the amount of your tax debt.
+Withdrawal of lien, however, does not reduce the amount of your back taxes.

 A tax lien differs from a tax levy.
 A tax lien gives the IRS a claim on your property, whereas a tax levy results in the seizure of your property.
 There are different types of tax levies the IRS can place.
 These include a levy on your wages or salary (wage garnishment), on your financial assets, on movable or immovable property, and on social security payment (social security garnishment).